Converting a SARL into a SAS in France: steps, costs and tax implications 2026

 - Légifrance — CGI art.
 202 ter (cessation activité IR)

-- BOFiP — BOI-IS-CESS-10-30 (neutralite fiscale transformation IS)
+- BOFiP — BOI-IS-CESS-10-30 (neutralité fiscale transformation IS)

-This topic is part of our service Company formation in France | SASU, SAS, SARL
+This topic is part of our service Transformation auditor in Paris | Hayot Expertise

 Need a quote or personalised advice?